|Add to your personal catalog|

 CH-314 Physical Chemsitry Lab II (Spring; Yearly; 1.00 Credit; CW,Q) This course is a continuation of PChem Lab 1 but in the context of the experimental examination of the structure of solutions, particularly in the context of electrochemistry.
 Prerequisite: CH313.
 Note: A special lab fee is assessed.

 CH-334 Chemical Spectroscopy (Fall; Yearly; 2.00 Credits; N) Principles, methodology, and interpretation of nuclear magnetic resonance, mass, and infrared spectroscopy.
 Other types of spectroscopy, such as x-ray, will be presented in less detail.
 Prerequisite: CH106 and CH250 or permission of the instructor.
-Note: A special lab fee will apply.
+Note: A special lab fee is assessed.

 CH-338 Chemical Synthesis (Spring; Yearly; 2.00 Credits; N,CW) A laboratory course inorganic and inorganic synthesis and the characterization of synthetic products utilizing modern chemical instrumentation and techniques.
 Note: A special lab fee is assessed.
 Prerequisite: CH261, CH321 and CH334.